michabbb/laravel-scheduler-watcher/README.md

 With that you are able to build checks for your monitoring system, for instance [Nagios](https://michabbb.gitbook.io/laravel-scheduler-watcher/nagios).
 Of course you can use the data directly from the DB, this is just something I created for myself ;)

+### scheduler-watcher:cleanup
+`artisan scheduler-watcher:cleanup <mutex> --keep <int>`
+Example: `artisan scheduler-watcher:cleanup 4a1a273959acfc335fb3fd01a069bec9 --keep 20`
+This Command deletes all job_event entries of your job from table `job_events` except tha last 20 newest

+### scheduler-watcher:cleanup-all
+`artisan scheduler-watcher:cleanup-all --keep <int>`
+Example: `artisan scheduler-watcher:cleanup --keep 20`
+This Command deletes all job_event entries of **ALL** your jobs from table `job_events` except tha last 20 newest of each job

 ## FAQ